Antje Buschschulte

-Antje Buschschulte (born 27 December 1978 in Berlin) is a former German swimmer.
+Antje Buschschulte (born 27 December 1978) is a German former swimmer.
 Her best disciplines were the short distance backstroke and freestyle races.
 Buschschulte swam for the sporting club SC Magdeburg.
-She participated in Olympic Games 1996, 2000, 2004, 2008 and won 5 olympic bronze medals.
+She participated in Olympic Games 1996, 2000, 2004, 2008 and won 5 Olympic bronze medals.
 She was World Champion in 100m backstroke 2003 in Barcelona.
 In total Antje won 57 international medals (Olympic Games, World Championships, European Championships).
-She is the only German swimmer who participated for 14 years in a row (1995–2008) in every major longcourse championship (Olympic Games, World Championships, European Championships).
+She is the only German swimmer who participated for 14 consecutive Olympiads (1995–2008) in every major longcourse championship (Olympic Games, World Championships, European Championships).

 Antje holds a diploma in neurobiology from the Otto-von-Guericke-University in Magdeburg and currently works as head of the office for State Minister Rainer Robra in the State Chancellery of Saxony-Anhalt.

 She lives with her husband Helge Meeuw and her daughters in Magdeburg.